chik0di/coffee-shop-db/README.md

 ## Tools and Technologies

-- PostgreSQL & pgAdmin (for database design and implementation)
+- PostgreSQL via pgAdmin (for database design and implementation)
 - MySQL & phpMyAdmin (for importing and managing data)

 ## Key Tasks